Covered in this UK silver buyers information guide:

 Tips – advice for buying & selling silver bullion coins and bars

-Silver Stackers Top tip: A technique I’ve used myself whilst accumulating much of my own CoinsUK silver stock and special silver offers, net of any VAT and tax, is once I’ve found good reliable, honest coin sellers who are reducing their own silver stack, it is beneficial to keep in regular contact and gradually make direct offers to buy their silver, perhaps agreeing a set rate, or a fixed rate over spot.
-Even paying say 20-25% over spot can result in finding a good source of VAT free silver, significantly lower priced than the UK retailers since many of the larger UK coin dealers will be adding 20% VAT on top of their own buying cost and sales margins.
+Silver Stackers Top tip: A technique I’ve used myself whilst accumulating much of my own CoinsUK silver stock and special silver offers, without VAT, is once I’ve found honest, reliable coin sellers who are reducing their own silver stack, it’s then beneficial to keep in regular contact and gradually make direct offers to buy their silver, perhaps agreeing a set rate, or a fixed rate over spot.
+Even paying say 20% over spot can result in finding a good source of VAT free silver, significantly lower priced than many of the UK coin retailers since most of the larger UK coin dealers will be adding 20% VAT on top of their own buying cost and sales margins.

 How the coin trade pricing works; Silver coin retailers add a coin re-sale premium on top of the Mint production and resale premiums, on top of which 20% UK Vat is also added, unless it’s a secondary market Margin scheme sale, in which case the tax is paid on the profit margin.